mu-box/microbox-unity/README.md

 ### `controller/bootstrap` ###

-The primary responsibility of this script is to perform the initial setup of a Nanobox controller, ensuring the associated software and services are properly installed and configured for each environment.
+The primary responsibility of this script is to perform the initial setup of a Microbox controller, ensuring the associated software and services are properly installed and configured for each environment.
 It will also ensure the required user accounts are properly set up on the controller, so that the environment can properly be managed.